Translationally controlled tumor protein: Growth-related

 TCTP has properties of a tubulin binding protein that associates with microtubules in a cell cycle-dependent manner.

 The transient overexpression of TCTP in HeLa cells prevented them from undergoing etoposide-induced apoptosis.
 Expressing TCTP in U2OS (human bone osteosarcoma epithelial cells) protected them from cell death induced by etoposide over various concentrations and durations of exposure.
 TCTP overexpression inhibited caspase-3-like activity as assessed by the cleavage of fluorogenic substrate.

 Expression levels of TCTP were down-regulated at the mRNA and protein levels during tumor suppression and by the activation of p53 and Siah-1 very well known anti-tumor genes.
 Down-regulation of TCTP can induce tumor reversion, and in combination with some drugs that decrease the level of TCTP and will lead to kill tumor cells.
 TCTP knockdown in primary mammary tumor cells, results in increased p53 expression and a decreased number of stem-like cancer cells.

 Reducing TCTP (dTCTP) levels in Drosophila reduces cell size, cell number and organ size, which mimics Drosophila Rheb (dRheb) mutant phenotypes; human TCTP (hTCTP) shows similar biochemical properties compared to dTCTP.

 Immunity-related

 TCTP caused histamine release from the human basophils of a subpopulation of donors, and this release was dependent on IgE.

 The expression of TCTP is regulated at two distinct levels, depletion of the ER calcium causes an increase in TCTP mRNA abundance, increased cytosolic calcium concentrations regulate gene expression at the post-transcriptional level.

 Downregulation of the protein levels by siRNA in HTR-8/SVneo (Homo sapiens placenta cells) was associated with a reduced cellular calcium-uptake activity and buffering capacity.

 Cancer-related

-Translationally-controlled tumor protein has a role in tumor reversion and development.
+Translationally controlled tumor protein has a role in tumor reversion and development.

-Translationally Controlled Tumor Protein (TCTP/tpt1) is a regulator of the cancer stem cell compartment, the tumor reversion, tumor progression and certain forms of inflammatory diseases.
+TCTP is a regulator of the cancer stem cell compartment, the tumor reversion, tumor progression and certain forms of inflammatory diseases.
 Moreover, TCTP was described as a pro-survival protein antagonizing BAX function.